amengol/Fanshawe_Game_Jam/README.md

 - The ground is a blend of 3 textures (with normal maps too)
 - A forth texture with different texture coordinates commands the blend between them according its RGB channel.
 Taka a look at the `GameEngine_101\assets\textures\Ground_Overlay.bmp` to see how it looks like

+**NPC System**
+Implemented a NPC system with "Guardians" behaviors
+- The NPCs turn to the character correctly
+- The NPCs use different attacks depending on the distance from the character

 **Scene Control**
-Implement a scene control to handle Menus, BG music and transitions
+Implement a scene control to handle Menus, Background music and transitions

+**FOG Effect**
+Implement a fog effect that fades during the day and increases at night

 **Deffered Old-film effect and Menus**
-- Implement and "old-film" effect using a texture displacenment combined with a Sepia tone base for the main menu (that is originally coloured).
+- Implement and "old-film" effect using a texture displacement combined with a Sepia tone base for the main menu (that is originally coloured).
 This is a Deferred render

 **Wave and Fade Menu Effect**
 - Implement a fade/wave effect at the end of the last screen